-She didn’t so much live life as look at it; detached and distant, it was safer.
+She didn’t live life as she usually just looked at it; detached and distant, it was safer.
 Who knew what could happen if you committed 100 percent to the experience?

 Amanda Jenkins giggled.
 Julie Arnette tittered.
 Martha Brown did the unthinkable for her; she guffawed.
-No way was she going to start giggling, tittering or even attempting to guffaw.
+No way was she going to start giggling, tittering, or even attempting to guffaw.

 She wasn’t inclined to pretend.
 It took too much energy, and she tried making those noises once while looking in the mirror in the hall.
 She didn’t like how her face looked like a stranger.

 She tried to have this conversation with her mother and only got more advice that didn’t make sense.
 “Honey, you’re right, but that’s how you begin to catch a man.”

-Girls would group by the lockers; all were straining to see the class ring and oohing and aahing about how great it was to be going steady.
-They just reminded her of the hens in the yard when she’d throw out the corn; flapping and clucking and jostling to get the corn.
+Girls would group by the lockers to see the class ring, oohing and aahing about how great it was to be going steady.
+They just reminded her of the hens in the yard, flapping and clucking to get the corn.
 Click To Tweet

 Then she’d remember about false pride.
-Was she being too hard on her friends?
+Was she too hard on her friends?
 Sometimes she thought so, but they just seemed to have a switch that turned them into girls she didn’t know when the boys were around.

-Her 15th birthday was coming up and her mother wanted her to have a picnic-dance in the field behind the house.
+Her 15th birthday was coming up, and her mother wanted her to have a picnic-dance in the field behind the house.
 Her father agreed to bush-hog the area, string lights, and make sure all the cows were in the barn for the night.
 He was sorry he couldn’t do anything about the pigpen, but everyone in Eufaula had pigs and other smelly creatures, so it wasn’t a big deal.

 What was a big deal was she didn’t know how to dance.
 She went to a dance at school once and stood by the bleachers in the darkest area she could find.
-Watching and wondering how the other girls made their hips move like they did.
-She could feel the music in her body and her toes tapped in time, but hips and arms and head seemed like too much.
+Watching and wondering how the other girls made their hips move as they did.
+She could feel the music in her body, and her toes tapped in time, but hips and arms and head seemed like too much.

-After she got home, she asked her mother about dancing and her mother showed her moves from the 40’s when she was a teen-ager.
-They weren’t the same and she wasn’t going to be old-fashioned, so she never went to another dance.
+After she got home, she asked her mother about dancing, and her mother showed her moves from the 40’s when she was a teenager.
+They weren’t the same, and she wasn’t going to be old-fashioned, so she never went to another dance.
 Now she wished she’d at least learned to move her feet with her dance coming up.

 She asked Amanda, Julie, and Martha if they’d come over and teach her to dance.
-That seemed like a huge concession to her, but she wasn’t going to be standing on the sidelines at her own dance.
-Each girl brought her favorite record and they tried to teach her, but she kept remembering the pastor talking about the provocative swaying in church and she just couldn’t bring herself to sway.
+That seemed like a huge concession to her, but she wasn’t going to be on the sidelines at her dance.
+Each girl brought her favorite record, and they tried to teach her, but she kept remembering the pastor talking about the provocative swaying in church, and she couldn’t bring herself to sway.

-And the dress was finally ironed.
-Her mother had cooked the starch and had the dress rolled up in the refrigerator for two days and now it seemed to stand at attention it was so stiff, and it scratched more than usual, but it did seem to show off her slender figure.
+And the dress – her mother had cooked the starch and had the dress rolled up in the refrigerator for two days, and now it seemed to stand at attention it was so stiff, and it scratched more than usual, but it did seem to show off her slender figure.

 Her daddy was still gathering up stray cows, and her mother was loading a wheelbarrow with more food.
 She’d never seen them more focused on a get-together like they were for this, and she felt guilty for not appreciating all their efforts, but she was just afraid she couldn’t even enjoy the party.

 Just when she thought she’d run away to the creek, there was a knock at the front door.
-Since she was alone in the house, she got up, tugging at the irritating waistband of her dress and opened the door.
+Since she was alone in the house, she got up, tugging at the irritating waistband of her dress, and opened the door.
 She was surprised to see John Foster standing there.
 He was always so quiet in classes that he was easy to overlook, but there was no doubt that he was glad to see her.
 He thrust a brown wrapped present into her hands and said, “I’m here for your party.
 I’ve never been to one before.
 I’ve learned to dance.”

 All that before she could even say, “Hello”.

-John said he didn’t care who arranged the party, he was just glad he could come.
-Her mother got a peculiar look on her face and said, “I’ll leave you kids to talk” and left.
+John said he didn’t care who arranged the party; he was just glad he could come.
+Her mother got a peculiar look on her face and said, “I’ll leave you kids to talk,” and left.
 She thought her mother was trying to signal some secret message to her, but she wasn’t sure of the meaning, so she sat, uncomfortably fussing with the dress and wondering how long those curls would stay in place before they started falling.

 But then it passed, and John told her to put her hand in his, and her other hand behind his neck.
 She’d never been this close to a boy before, and he smelled different than when she practiced with Amanda, Julie, and Martha.

 That party is what started a love affair between your grandfather and me.
 We’ve had sixty years of surprising each other, loving each other, and raising children.
 You are the youngest member of this family, and we want you to understand that you are valuable, unique, and when you want to learn to dance, we’ll teach you, but we’ll also teach you about fishing, books, growing up on a farm, and recognizing smitten when you see it.
-And we’ll share the picture of your mom learning to dance, too.

 You’ll understand this quote as you grow in our family: